Claudius: Plots and coup attempts

 Several coup attempts were made during Claudius's reign, resulting in the deaths of many senators.
 Appius Silanus was executed early in Claudius's reign under questionable circumstances.
 Shortly after this, a large rebellion was undertaken by the Senator Vinicianus and Scribonianus - governor of Dalmatia - and gained quite a few senatorial supporters.
 It ultimately failed because of the reluctance of Scribonianus' troops, which led to the suicide of the main conspirators.
 Many other senators tried different conspiracies and were condemned.
 Claudius's son-in-law Pompeius Magnus was executed for his part in a conspiracy with his father Crassus Frugi.
 Another plot involved the consulars Lusius Saturninus, Cornelius Lupus, and Pompeius Pedo.

-In 46, Asinius Gallus, grandson of Asinius Pollio, and Titus Statilius Taurus Corvinus were exiled for a plot hatched with several of Claudius's own freedmen.
+In AD 46, Asinius Gallus, grandson of Asinius Pollio, and Titus Statilius Taurus Corvinus were exiled for a plot hatched with several of Claudius's own freedmen.
 Valerius Asiaticus was executed without public trial for unknown reasons.
 Ancient sources say the charge was adultery, and that Claudius was tricked into issuing the punishment.
 However, Claudius singles out Asiaticus for special damnation in his speech on the Gauls, which dates over a year later, suggesting that the charge must have been much more serious.
 Asiaticus had been a claimant to the throne in the chaos following Caligula's death and a co-consul with Titus Statilius Taurus Corvinus.
 Most of these conspiracies took place before Claudius's term as Censor, and may have induced him to review the Senatorial rolls.
-The conspiracy of Gaius Silius in the year after his Censorship, 48, is detailed in book 11 of Tacitus's Annals.
+The conspiracy of Gaius Silius in the year after his censorship, 48, is detailed in book 11 of Tacitus's Annals.
 This section of Tacitus's history narrates the alleged conspiracy of Claudius's third wife, Messalina.
 Suetonius states that a total of 35 senators and 300 knights were executed for offenses during Claudius's reign.

 Marriages and personal life

 Suetonius and the other ancient authors accused Claudius of being dominated by women and wives, and of being a womanizer.
 Claudius married four times, after two failed betrothals.
 The first betrothal was to his distant cousin Aemilia Lepida, but was broken for political reasons.
 The second was to Livia Medullina Camilla, which ended with Medullina's sudden death on their wedding day.

 Plautia Urgulanilla

 Plautia Urgulanilla was the granddaughter of Livia's confidant Urgulania.
 During their marriage she gave birth to a son, Claudius Drusus.
 Drusus died of asphyxiation in his early teens, shortly after becoming engaged to Junilla, daughter of Sejanus.
 Claudius later divorced Urgulanilla for adultery and on suspicion of murdering her sister-in-law Apronia.
 When Urgulanilla gave birth after the divorce, Claudius repudiated the baby girl, Claudia, as the father was allegedly one of his own freedmen.
 Later, this action made him the target of criticism by his enemies.